okvpn/data-fixture-bundle/README.md

 ```

-And run command `okvpn:fixture:data:load` to load it.
+And run command `okvpn:fixtures:data:load` to load it.

 Versioned fixtures
 ------------------